openconfig/featureprofiles/internal/deviations/README.md

 ```

 * Add the accessor function for this deviation to the [internal/deviations/deviations.go](https://github.com/openconfig/featureprofiles/blob/main/internal/deviations/deviations.go) file.
 This function will need to accept a parameter `dut` of type `*ondatra.DUTDevice` to lookup the deviation value for a specific dut.
 This accessor function must call `lookupDUTDeviations` and return the deviation value.
 Test code will use this function to access deviations.
-	* If default value of deviation is same as default value for proto field, accessor method can directly call the `Get*()` method for deviation field.
-For e.g. for `bool` fields, the default is `false`, and the accessor method will have one line `return lookupDUTDeviations(dut).GetTracerouteFragmentation()`.
+	* If the default value of the deviation is the same as the default value for the proto field, the accessor method can directly call the `Get*()` function for the deviation field.
+E.g. for `bool` fields, the default is `false`, and the accessor method will have one line `return lookupDUTDeviations(dut).GetTracerouteFragmentation()`.

 	```
 	// TraceRouteFragmentation returns if the device does not support fragmentation bit for traceroute.